Hdoc1509/vim-map-side.nvim/README.md

     - `v:` variables

 > [!NOTE]
-> More expressions will supported in the future.
+> More expressions will be supported in the future.

 ## Requirements